AtheerAlzhrani/robot-framework/README.md

-# User Supplied Variables
+# 🧪 User Supplied Variables

-## Purpose:
+## 📌 Purpose

-Learn how to create and use variables.
+This project demonstrates how to create and use variables in Robot Framework using the `Variables` section and external variable files.

-## Learning Objectives:

-- Trainees will define what a variable is and its uses
-- Trainees will create and use a variable
+The goal is to:
-- Trainees will be able to restate the block variables are used in
+- Understand the different types of variables in Robot Framework
-- Trainees will be able to create a variable inline and assign a value

-## Challenge:
-Use variables in place of literals in test.
-Use a variable block if you like.
-(15 min)
+- Learn how to define variables in `.robot` files and import them from Python
+- Improve test reusability and maintainability by centralizing test data